jmakhack/hydrate-reminder/CONTRIBUTING.md

 Hey, it's nice to see fellow software developers interested in contributing to a project that aims to assist OSRS players in living a healthy lifestyle.

 Before contributing to a bugfix or feature, please search [Issues](https://github.com/jmakhack/hydrate-reminder/issues) to see if the request already exists and/or is currently being worked on.
 If not, create a [New Issue](https://github.com/jmakhack/hydrate-reminder/issues/new/choose) describing the enhancement or bugfix for the plugin.
 No pull requests should be created without an associated issue.
+If you plan to work on an issue, just leave a comment on the issue asking to pick it up and then you're free to work on it (unless someone previously commented the same).

 When making any code changes, please make sure to run the build using [JDK 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).